About The Museum

-The museum has undergone a substantial expansion, into the neighbouring Victorian building.
+In July 2017, Amersham Museum reopened after a substantial redevelopment and expansion into the neighbouring Victorian building.
 The work has resulted in the creation of a new, stunning glass reception space, new exhibition space, a wonderful activity space and new dedicated stores for the museum’s collection.
 The project has also enabled the museum to better reveal their medieval building, previously hidden to the High Street.

 The museum’s collection has been completely redisplayed with more emphasis on the 20th century and much greater access to parts of the collection, including maps and oral histories.
 There are also more activities for children and discovery boxes full of objects, photos and documents.